Chumper/lottery/readme.md

 The main class starts the program.
 It will create the tickets if they are not available yet and then starts the process.
 For all combinations of the winning `Ticket` a new `Lottery` is created and all participating tickets will be evaluated for this one combination and it will wait on all futures.
 In the end it will print the time taken and the results of the draw.

+The `Main` class also contained a programm that will list all combinations of tickets read from a file, but atm it is not active.

 # Tests